skywarth/that-red-gemstone/docs/ruby.md

 - Constants are subject to change, unlike almost all the programming languages.
 It just gives warning.
 - there is no `i++`, damnation...
 - maybe I'm just old-school but this whole opposite acting syntax is not appealing to me. (e.g: `while` and `until`)
+- there is `!` for mutation but it is not consistent with most of the methods, it's hard to know which methods are destructive/mutating without checking documentation
+- `?` convention for bool methods, kinda unnecessary.
+Name alone should suffice for such with.